 A licensed practicing attorney represents students charged with traffic and misdemeanor offenses in McDonough County Circuit Court and is available to help guide students with court matters outside the county.
 In addition, the attorney provides legal advice and counseling for a variety of issues, including city ordinance violations, landlord/tenant conflicts, consumer problems, small claims court, and rental lease questions.
 No fees are charged for these services.
 For more information, or for directions to the office, call (309) 298-1003.

 University Technology (uTech) administers computer resources used by students and faculty for research and instruction.
 Computers connected to the campus network are available in most instructional and residential buildings on both the Macomb and Quad Cities campuses.
-Wireless access is available in all academic buildings and in public areas of residence halls.
-Some residence halls have full wireless coverage.
+Wireless access is available in all academic buildings and in residence halls.

 WIU provides more than 1,800 computers for use in 42 labs, 43 teaching facilities, and 20 computer resource centers throughout campus.
 The University also provides access to numerous software packages, the Internet, e-mail, campus information systems, and other resources.
 Students have access to Macintosh and Windows-compatible computers, scanners, laser printers, CD/DVD readers/writers, and Storage Area Network (SAN) accessible data storage.
 Thumb drives or jump drives may also be used in many labs and computer resource centers.